-Mojave Water Agency's R water supply is 100 percent groundwater.
+Mojave Water Agency's R^3 water supply is 100 percent groundwater.
 The Agency obtains its source of groundwater from six (6) vertical wells which are located in the Alto Subarea of the Upper Mojave River Groundwater Basin.
 Each well has a capacity of approximately 3,500 gallons per minute.
-The Agency maintains two storage reservoirs which have a combined capacity of approximately 8.45 million gallons.
+(During 2019 just five wells were in production).
+The Agency maintains two storage reservoirs which have a combined capacity of approximately 7.5 million gallons.